 If you are a High School student and would like to be part of preserving the ideas and innovations of your generation, consider joining the Student Board.
-You will be flown to Akron, Ohio to meet with other members and discuss potential inductees.
+Your voice and expertise in deciding the Inductees to the National Gallery for America's Young Inventors are important to making positive changes for our world!

 How to Stay Safe from Counterfeit Agencies